MarcDirven/cpp-lazy/README.md

 # Current supported iterators & examples
  Current supported iterators are:
-- **Choose**, where you can iterate over a sequence and return a new type from the function entered.
+- **Choose**, where you can iterate over a sequence and return a new type (or the same type) from the function entered.
 Example:
 ```cpp
 std::string s = "1q9";
 auto vector = lz::choose(s, [](const char s) {